Sor3nt/Flipper-Zero-ESP32-Port/README.md

   - Pause/Resume of the AP from the run screen
   - Captured creds saved to `/ext/wifi/evil_portal/<ssid>_creds.csv`
   - **Internet bridge** *(new)* — optional STA uplink with NAPT + DNS forwarding so victims get real internet behind the portal; iOS captive-portal "Success" handling; uplink SSID/password configured in-app
+- **Web-Filesystem** — HTTP file server for the SD card; open it in a browser (device hotspot *or* your existing WiFi) to upload, download, rename and delete files, with drag & drop for whole folders
+- **SMB Browser** — browse and download from SMB2/3 network shares (Windows / macOS / NAS) straight to the SD card; guest or password login
+- **Android TV Remote** — control any Android / Google TV (Sony, NVIDIA Shield, Xiaomi Mi Box, Chromecast, …): scan → pair once with the on-screen PIN → on-screen remote (D-Pad, volume, media, power)
+- **Global toggle** — WiFi is now an on/off switch like Bluetooth (from the lock menu); the connection persists across apps and reconnects automatically after a reboot

 #### Mesh / Buddy *(ESP-NOW)*
 Pair cheap headless ESP32 boards (**buddies**) to the T-Embed (**master**) over ESP-NOW to offload WiFi capture and run remote actions.